laratools/docs/laravel-ci/gitlab-ci.md

 ## Laravel Dusk

-Heres where things get a little trickier.
-Firstly we must open a browser, by default dusk uses chrome so we'll open a new instance.
-Next you'll need to serve your application to chrome can interact with it.
+Before you can run your browser tests you'll need to serve your application so the browser can interact with it.
 Luckily Artisan comes with a handy serve command `php artisan serve`, lets use that.
-Finally we can run the dusk tests.
+You'll need to combine it with `nohup` so the process runs in the background so that you can also run the tests at the same time.

 In this example we also store the artifacts.
-Artifacts are any files that are generated during the build process.
-Defining them means CircleCI will store them for you to access later.
+Artifacts are files that are generated during the build process.
+Defining them means GitLab CI will store them once the build has finished for you to access later.
 In this case, it means you can see what the browser was doing if the tests fail.

 ```yaml
 image: laratools/laravel-ci:latest